Bachelor of Science in Nursing (BSN)

 The first nursing course (“Introduction to Professional Nursing”) is taught in the first semester and the remainder of the first year of study will include global health, biology, nutrition and chemistry.
-Because the nursing degree program will have a focus on community health, the required first-year experience course will focus on community health.
+The nursing program will have a focus on social justice and global health.
+The required first-year experience course will center on promoting wellness.

 Colette Dieujuste, Ph.D., RN

 Colette Dieujuste received her B.S. in nursing from Columbia Union College, her MSN from Boston College, and her Ph.D. in nursing from the University of Massachusetts Medical School.
 She has taught across the undergraduate curriculum at Simmons College in a number of courses.
 She is an expert in curriculum design and evaluation.